 If your neighbor was hit by an insured driver, the process will be simple enough.
-The at-fault driver will file a claim with their own insurance company, who will pay to get your vehicle back to pre-accident condition.
-If the collision was bad enough to cause an injury, the at-fault driver’s car insurance would also cover medical bills, lost wages and any other expenses associated with the accident.
+The at-fault driver will file a claim with their insurance company, who will pay to get your vehicle back to pre-accident condition.
+If the collision was bad enough to cause an injury, the at-fault driver’s auto insurance could also cover medical bills, lost wages and any other expenses associated with the accident.

-However, if your neighbor was the at-fault driver, you’re going to be the one to file the claim and your insurance is going to cover the damage.
+However, if your neighbor was the at-fault driver, you’re going to be the one to file the claim and your insurance is going to cover the damage after you’ve paid the deductible.
+Who pays the deductible is between you and your family member or neighbor, but your deductible will have to be paid.
 Your car insurance typically doesn’t cover any damaged items that were inside of your car, although many insurers are now offering personal property insurance, which would help replace personal belongings that were ruined in the collision.

 There’s an exception, of course, and that is if your neighbor drove your car without your permission.
 If it can be proven that your car was borrowed without your consent, it’s possible that your claim would not be covered.
-However, because it can be hard to prove whether or not permission was given, your insurance provider may cover the damage and then decline renewing your policy.
+Chances are, there will be attorneys and police involved.
+Because it can be hard to prove whether or not permission was given, your insurance provider may cover the damage and then decline renewing your policy.